belle2/basf2/analysis/doc/FullEventInterpretation.rst

 Tips and Tricks
 ***************

-In this last section of running FEI training on grid, a few tips and tricks are given, such that you get a better feeling what to expect from the workflow and which pitfalls you may encounter, especially when running on grid.
+In this concluding section of running FEI training on grid, a few tips and tricks are given, such that you get a better feeling what to expect from the workflow and which pitfalls you may encounter, especially when running on grid.

 * In general, you should always test the setup locally before submitting it to the grid.
 Therefore, please adapt your steering file equivalent to `B_generic_train.py <https://github.com/ArturAkh/FEIOnGridWorkflow/blob/main/B_generic_train.py>`_ in such a way, that you would be able to run it both locally (potentially with a development version of `basf2`) and on the grid (using an official `basf2` release).